TheOdinProject/curriculum/rails/form_basics.md

 What about the other form inputs, the ones we actually care about?

 Each one of these inputs is structured slightly differently, but there are some commonalities.
-One important thing to note is the `name` attribute that you can give an input tag.
+One important thing to note is the `name` attribute that you can give to an input tag.
 In Rails, that's very important.
 The `name` attribute tells Rails what it should call the stuff you entered in that input field when it creates the `params` hash.
 For instance,

     ...
     <input type="text" name="description">